 - Box Grater: quickly grate your favorite cheeses with this sturdy grater.

 - Measuring Spoons: these stainless steel measuring spoons are a great tool.

 - Set of 3 Whisks: these whisks don’t bend out of shape easily!

-- Emeril Lagasse Dutch Oven: this heavy-bottomed pot is perfect for cooking grits.
+- Emeril Lagasse Dutch Oven: this heavy-bottomed pot is perfect for cooking this recipe.

 - Quick Grits: can’t find grits in your grocery store?
 Get them online instead.

-If you like this recipe, try out these other delicious Southern recipes!
+If you like this recipe, try out this other delicious Southern recipe!